 “A Silence At The Heart” (short story): Included in the multi-author anthology FATHERS AND DAUGHTERS: A CELEBRATION IN MEMOIRS, STORIES AND PHOTOGRAPHS, published in 1991.
 Edited by Martin H. Greenburg.

-Diana shares a touching, true story about the sudden death of her father, the honorable State Senator Tony Gabaldon of Arizona.
+Diana shares a touching, true story about the sudden death of her father, Senator Tony Gabaldon, who served in the Arizona legislature.

 “Besieged” (novella): Set in 1762 in Jamaica and Havana.
 Lord John, who is about to leave his post as temporary military governor of Jamaica, learns that his mother is in Havana, Cuba.
 Which would be fine, save that the British Navy is on its way to lay siege to the city.
 Attended by his valet, Tom Byrd, an ex-zombie named Rodrigo, and Rodrigo’s homicidally inclined wife, Azeel, Lord John sets out to rescue the erstwhile Dowager Duchess of Pardloe before the warships arrive.

 First published in SEVEN STONES TO STAND OR FALL,. an anthology of seven pieces of Outlander and Lord John fiction by Diana Gabaldon.

 “Dirty Scottsdale” is the debut in print of Tom Kolodzi, who’s the protagonist of the contemporary crime novel Diana has been working on for some time (currently on the back burner), which is tentatively titled RED ANT’S HEAD.

 “From the pens of five New York Times bestselling authors and seven nationally recognized authors of women’s fiction comes this remarkable collection of twelve original short stories which rejoice in the love shared between mothers and daughters.
 Each author has collaborated with her own daughter on their story, inspired by real-life experiences.”

 “Fogmeister” (short story): Included in the multi-author anthology THE HIGHWAY KIND: TALES OF FAST CARS, DESPERATE DRIVERS, AND DARK ROADS, edited by Patrick Millikin, which features thrilling crime stories about cars, driving, and the road from the world’s bestselling and critically acclaimed writers.

 Diana’s contribution to THE HIGHWAY KIND is “Fogmeister,” a historical fiction tale set during the beginning of Germany’s Third Reich.

 “Hellfire.”
 See “Lord John and the Hellfire Club.”